 - Engage the children in introductory English and assist with themed curriculum work

-- Help prepare the children for successful study beyond pre-school
+- Help prepare the children for successful schooling beyond pre-school by developing “school readiness” skills such as letter, number and color recognition

-- Plan and teach theme-based lessons, including crafts
+- Plan and teach theme-based lessons, including crafts, songs and storytelling

 - Teach games that promote physical development